victorlaiyeeteng/tp/docs/team/victorlaiyeeteng.md

 * **Enhance Existing Edit Command**: Built on `EditCommand` to ensure edited friends' detailed are reflected in associated plans.
   * What it does: updates relevant plans which are associated to the edited friends' details
-  * Justification: This ensures correctness of FriendBook whereby plans should have its friend details updated accordingly when needed.
+  * Justification: This ensures plans have its friend details updated accordingly when needed.
   * Highlights:
     * Initially thought it was an Ui rendering bug of updated friend's name not reflecting in related plans.
     * After analysing existing AB3 `EditCommand` implementation and realising that it creates a new `Person` object and replaces the old one,